jas-dzied/bases-spwn/README.md

 $.print(test_number == 123)
 ```

-# All bases up to 16 are currently supported, but more can be added if the corresponding characters are also added.
+# All bases up to 16 are currently supported, but more can be added if the corresponding characters are also added. (see the first 2 lines of bases.spwn)